chilcano/ghpages-holosecio/ghp-scripts/content/post/2020-01-22-building-your-own-affordable-cloud-k8s-to-host-a-service-mesh-data-plane-part2-external-dns-ingress.md

 ### 2. Provision of Kubernetes Cluster with ExternalDNS through Terraform

 If you have read the first post about how to create an affordable Kubernetes Data Plane, then you will know that I used Terraform to provision it.
-I'm using the [Really cheap Kubernetes cluster on AWS with kubeadm](https://github.com/cablespaghetti/kubeadm-aws){:target="_blank"} Guide's [Sam Weston](https://cablespaghetti.github.io){:target="_blank"} which already uses Kubernetes ExternalDNS, then I'm going to re-apply the Terraform scripts activating the installation of ExternalDNS.
+I'm using the [Really cheap Kubernetes cluster on AWS with kubeadm](https://github.com/cablespaghetti/kubeadm-aws) which already uses Kubernetes ExternalDNS, then I'm going to re-apply the Terraform scripts activating the installation of ExternalDNS.

 **1) Create a fresh affordable Kubernetes Cluster**